Etihad A380 Business Studio Review

 Although I've flown Etihad First Class apartment on their A380 twice in the past few months, I have never flew their Business Studio on their A380 so this time I chose to fly in Business Class instead, definitely a hard decision!!

-The check-in in Sydney is super organised, Etihad have came a long way since its humble start in Australia.
+The check-in in Sydney is super organised, Etihad have come a long way since their humble start in Australia.

-2 separate check-in area across Row A/B at Sydney Airport for guest travelling in different classes.
+At Sydney Airport there are 2 separate check-in areas across Rows A/B for guests travelling in different classes.

-First and Business Class guest are invited to use "Express Path" to clear immigration and pass security.
+First and Business Class Guests are invited to use the "Express Path" to clear immigration and pass through security.

 For departing passengers, the immigration is getting automated kiosk soon!

-I was warmly welcome by the lovely staff there with arabic coffee and dates.
+I was warmly welcomed by the lovely staff there offering Arabic Coffee and dates.

 It was all very orderly.

-The seat feels excellent in terms of privacy especially at window seat. it is also bigger than the Etihad existing Business Class seat on their A330/B777 main fleet.
+The seat feels excellent in terms of privacy especially at the window seat.
+It is also bigger than the existing Etihad Business Class Seat on their A330/B777 main fleet.

-Extra side storage bin next to wall on A380.
+Extra side storage in the bin next to wall on A380.

-I was warmly greeted by a lovely British staff, Michelle and chose a glass of champagne to settle in for the long flight.
+I was warmly greeted by a lovely British staff member named Michelle and then chose a glass of champagne to settle in for the long flight.

-The 2 control you need for the flight!
+The 2 controls you need for the flight!

 Seating, cushion firmness, massage function, window and lighting all in one control.

-The seat control can adjust the seat cushion firmness (softness) by inflate/deflate the seat cushion!
+The seating control can adjust the seat cushion firmness (softness) by inflating/deflating the seat cushion!
 Very impressive.

-Main Menu of the IFE onboard Etihad A380.
+Main Menu of the IFE on-board The Etihad A380.

 It is a Banana Toffee pie.

-Beautiful bed setup by the excellent crew, Michelle.
+The beautiful bed was setup by the excellent crew member, Michelle.

-Etihad also provide a good pyjama in Business Class and appropriate amenity kit for the overnight flight.
+Etihad also provide a good quality pyjama set in Business Class and an appropriate amenity kit for the overnight flight.

-After about 5 hours sleep, I woke up and end up in the onboard lounge for some chillout while most passengers are still sleeping.
+After about 5 hours sleep, I wake up and head to the on-board lounge for a chill out while most of the other passengers are still sleeping.

-The lounge is an excellent feature onboard and mostly very quiet.
-There are a few table cover books and a large TV Screen playing latest news.
+The lounge is an excellent feature on-board and mostly very quiet.
+There is a selection of books available and there is a large TV Screen displaying the latest news.
 (CNN)

-It is not a self service bar, but you can get a cabin crew to serve you.
+It is not a self-service bar; you must get a cabin crew member to serve you.

-Then I ordered Salmon for late supper.
-This was quite disappointing, it was dry and tasted off.
+Then, for late supper, I ordered the salmon.
+This was quite disappointing; it was dry and tasted off.

-More time were spent watching 2 movies and a little bit more sleep.
+More time was spent watching 2 movies and a little bit more sleep.

-One hour before landing, I have a Beef pie and mash potato.
-Etihad don't serve a full breakfast in Business Class on this 14+ hours segment.
-Passenger have a choice of a frittata or various snacks for breakfast.
+One hour before landing, I have a beef pie and mash potato.
+Etihad don't serve a full breakfast in Business Class on this 14+ hour segment.
+Passengers have a choice of a frittata or various snacks for breakfast.
 Cost cutting is definitely in full swing.

-Overall, the catering is quite poor and I found it hard to believe this is the case from Australia, where normally I am used to good food.
-The a la carte menu has a few proper meal choice with lot of snacks (cookies, desserts, fruit plate) on offer.
+Overall, the catering is quite poor and I found it hard to believe that this is the case from Australia, where normally I am served good food.
+The a la carte menu has a few proper meal choices with a lot of snacks (cookies, desserts, fruit plate) on offer.

-Overall, Etihad Business Studio on A380 is very comfortable, private and spacious.
-The brand new aircraft interior have definitely been a highlight.
+Overall, Etihad Business Studio on The A380 is very comfortable, private and spacious.
+The brand new aircraft interior has definitely been a highlight.
 It is a much improved version from their main fleet Business Class.
-The window seats are probably the most private one without any disturbance and there are extra side bins for personal belongings.
-Many aisles seat are rearward facing so be aware of them.
-My best pick of seats in Business Class is any window, if you must have an aisle, I would suggest 23A or 23K, these are very private in the 2nd smaller cabin.
+The window seats are probably the most private, without any disturbance and there are extra side bins for personal belongings.
+Many aisles seats are rearward facing, so be aware of them.
+My best pick of the seats in Business Class is any window, if you must have an aisle; I would suggest 23A or 23K, as these are very private in the 2nd smaller cabin.

-In terms of food on this particular Etihad flight is rather disappointing.
-Cost cutting is very evident on this 14 hour flights.
+In terms of food on this particular Etihad flight it is rather disappointing.
+Cost cutting is very evident on this 14+ hour flight.

 Cabin crew are excellent, especially Michelle who looked after my area.

-Above are my first hand experience onboard Business Studio of Etihad.
-I hope that you will be able to try the experience for yourself sometime in the future, and share in the enjoyment I've experienced.
+Above is my first-hand experience on-board The Business Studio of Etihad.
+I hope that you will be able to try the experience for yourself and share in the enjoyment I have experienced.